NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson03_multiqc.md

 ---
 title: MultiQC
 authors: Created by Harvard HPC Staff, Modified by Sally Chang @ NICHD
-Date: Last edited February 2025
+Date: Last edited April 2025
 ---

 Approximate time: 30 minutes

+### NOTE:
+To make names more generalized for the next course, `/data/Bspc-training/shared/rnaseq_jan2025` is now `/data/Bspc-training/shared/rnaseq_mov10` .
+Make sure to edit any scripts that refer to the shared data!

 ## Learning Objectives